 Q: “How does the image of Gen Z compare to your own experience of young people?

 A: “We focus on talent that doesn’t typically have a degree, but which probably doesn’t need a degree either, and believe that early years talent does need taking more seriously.
-Employers do need to adapt to want Gen Z employees do want now.
+Employers do need to adapt to what Gen Z employees do want now.
 We can’t get ourselves out of either the scarcity/surplus talent debate without recognizing and investing in early careers talent.
 Sure, some hard skills are needed, but I don’t think that’s always the most important thing now.
 There is an expectation that kids have certain hard skills – especially in technology – but what I find, is that with just a small bit of coaching, they can be really successful.
 We will be in a pickle if corporations contest that they don’t have to conform-to, or adapt to Gen Z talent.”

 Q: So are you saying employers are making the wrong talent assumptions?